A nonspecial divisor in the moduli space of cubic fourfolds via 10-nodal plane sextics: Construction of the Severi divisor

 The quotient $\mathcal{V}$ is irreducible since $V_{6,10}^{irr}(P)$ is.
 The moduli space $\overline{\mathcal{PS}}_6^+$ is irreducible, as a consequence of what was shown by Cornalba in \cite{Cornalba89}, and the map $\chi_+$ is a finite morphism; hence, the preimage $\chi_+^{-1}(\mathcal{V})$ is irreducible.
 The map $\nu$ is birational, due to the proposition \ref{dixonlemma}, implying that $\nu^{-1}(\chi_+^{-1}(\mathcal{V}))$ is irreducible too.
 Finally, $\tau$ is a projective bundle with $\mathbb{P}^{10}$ as general fiber so it preserves the irreducibility and this concludes the argument that $\gamma(\tau^{-1}(\nu^{-1}(\chi_+^{-1}(\mathcal{V}))))=\mathcal{D}_{sn}$ is irreducible. \end{proof}

 \begin{rmk} The previous constructions were explicitly performed for the irreducible component $V_{6,10}^{irr}(P)$ of the Severi variety, taking into account just the irreducible plane sextic curves with 10 nodes.
 In particular, a general point in the divisor $\mathcal{D}_{sn}$ parametrizes a cubic fourfold that admits a polar net having an irreducible sextic curve with 10 nodes as discriminant locus.
 However, what has been done in these pages is not specific to the fact that the discriminant curve $\Delta_N$ is irreducible.
 Therefore, everything can be repeated also for the curves in the other irreducible components of the variety $V_{6,10}(P)$, giving rise to four other divisors in $\mathcal{C}$.
-Indeed, the Severi variety $V_{6,10}(P)$ is the union of five irreducible components, consistent with the ways a plane sextic curve with exactly 10 nodes can split up: \begin{itemize} \item an irreducible curve; \item a smooth cubic and a cubic with 1 node; \item a conic and a quartic with 2 nodes; \item a line and a quintic with 5 nodes; \item two lines and a quartic with 1 node. \end{itemize} In her PhD thesis \cite{Sammarco25} the author explicitly studies all the five components of the Severi divisor of $\mathcal{C}$. \end{rmk}
+Indeed, the Severi variety $V_{6,10}(P)$ is the union of five irreducible components, consistent with the ways a plane sextic curve with exactly 10 nodes can split up: \begin{itemize} \item an irreducible 10-nodal sextic; \item a smooth cubic and a 1-nodal cubic; \item a conic and a 2-nodal quartic; \item a line and a 5-nodal quintic; \item two lines and a 1-nodal quartic. \end{itemize} In her PhD thesis \cite{Sammarco25} the author explicitly studies all the five irreducible components of the Severi divisor of $\mathcal{C}$. \end{rmk}